yeasin437/CSS-Fundamentals/REAME.md

 ```

 all element should be reside inside of an element. without element,there is no menaing . element creates structure of the webpage.

+Two types of link.
+1. other page within our website2. of website

+for the anchor tag href actually create the link.without it thats just text